Wednesday, January 28, 2009

 After 15 years of blood, sweat, and tears, the embedded system now needs modern hardware.
 But what to do about the very expensive software?
 Start over or devise some way to migrate the code base so that it may execute on the new hardware?

-The idea of throwing away 15 years of software development is hard to swallow - so enters myself - Pete who likes to Think [Way Too Much].
+The idea of throwing away 15 years of software development is hard to swallow - so my task is to come up with a reuse/migration strategy.

 But wait, there is more.

-1. The software is very brittle and cannot accomidate modification.
+1. The software is very brittle and cannot accommodate modification.

-2. Even basic maintenance activites are becoming a risky proposition.
+2. Even basic maintenance activities are becoming a risky proposition.

 3. The software is monolithic with no obvious means of splitting functionality into subsystems.